 Video

-I started cutting video out of necessity, making music videos and promos for my group when we couldn’t afford to hire anyone else.
-That turned into a real foundation in video production.
-Now I handle every part of the process — shooting, editing, sound design, scoring, and motion graphics.
+I started cutting video for my music collective, making promos and music videos.
+That hands-on start became a solid foundation in production.
+Today I handle end-to-end work: shooting, editing, sound design, scoring, and motion graphics.

-I mainly cut in Adobe Premiere, grade in DaVinci Resolve, and build out visuals with Illustrator and Photoshop.
-I produce original music and sound in Ableton Live and Pro Tools to keep everything cohesive.
-Whether it’s documentary work, promo, or concept pieces, I like building video that feels clean, story-driven, and finished front to back.
+I mainly cut in Adobe Premiere, grade in DaVinci Resolve, and build visuals in After Effects, Illustrator, and Photoshop.
+I score and mix in Ableton Live and Pro Tools.

 COTN COMEBACK! — Train Tracks Promo